aparna4scholas/book-store-app/README.md

 --> inside Search.js implement axios to get the data from api and render user data in browser.

- app.css--> implement  flex properties to get perfect nav bar with spaces. app.css-->implement  flex properties for  navbar link. app.css-->for text box and button implement bootstrap properties.
+ app.css--> 1.implement  flex properties to get perfect nav bar with spaces.
+ 2.implement  flex properties for  navbar link.
+ 3.app.css-->for text box and button implement bootstrap properties.